laingsimon/Dapper.MoqTests/README.md

 * [x] Supports verification of stored procedures & sql text, from version 1.4.0
 * [x] Supports verification of command timeout, from version 1.4.0
 * [x] Supports customisation of comparisons, from version 1.5.0
+* [x] Supports ExecuteScalar and ExecuteScalarAsync from version 1.9.0

+There is a gap in the version numbers due to an issue with the setup of AppVeyor as the chosen CI option, which meant the version number increased during some failing builds.
+There is no package with version number 1.6.0, 1.7.0 or 1.8.0

 ## Suggestions / improvements
 Raise an issue and I'll see what I can do